grzesiek-galezowski/tdd-ebook/manuscript/110_What_is_the_scope_of_a_Statement_in_TDD.md

 }
 ```

-This is an example of a well-written unit-level Statement.
-Ok, so let's see... how many real classes take part in this spec?
+Ok, so let's see... how many real classes take part in this Statement?
 Three: a string, an exception and the validation.
-On the other hand, there may be other features in the `Validation` class that are not specified in this Statement.
-So "specifying a class" (class scope) is not the most accurate description.

-## Or a method scope?

-So, maybe the scope covers a single method, meaning a Statement always exercises one method of a specified object?
+So even though this is a Statement written against the public API of `Validation` class, the API itself demands using objects of additional classes.

+## What should be the functional scope of a single Statement?

+The short answer to this question is: behavior.
+Putting it together with the previous section, we can say that each unit-level Statement specifies a single behavior of a class written against public API of that class.
+I like how [Liz Keogh](https://lizkeogh.com/2012/05/30/showcasing-the-language-of-bdd/) says that a Statement shows one example of how a class is valuable to its users.
+Also, [Amir Kolsky and Scott Bain](http://www.sustainabletdd.com/) say that each Statement should "introduce a behavioral distinction not existing before".

+If you read this book from the beginning, you've probably seen a lot of Statements that specify behaviors.
+Let me give you another one, though.

 Let's consider the following example of a "business rule" for some kind of queue.
-This rule is considered fulfilled when it is notified three times of something being queued on the queue (so in a bigger piucture, it's an observer of the queue) :
+A single bahvior we can specify is that the rule is considered fulfilled when it is notified three times of something being queued on a queue (so from a bigger-piucture point of view, it's an observer of a queue):

 ```csharp
 [Fact] public void